SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Beast Companion

 You gain a Spirit Beast companion that accompanies you on your adventures and is trained to fight alongside you.
-It gains your Wisdom modifier to armor class, attack rolls and damage rolls.
+It gains your Wisdom modifier to AC, attack rolls and damage rolls.
 It also gains 5 + 5 HP per ranger level, both Beast Companion and ranger share the same initiative, and you can choose between a Bear, an Eagle or a Wolf: Bear gains an additional 3 HP per ranger level, Eagle can fly and Wolf has pact tactics.

 ### Level 7